Pacho Herrera In ‘Narcos’ Season 3: Facts About The Real Cali Cartel Boss

 An assassin posing as a lawyer entered the prison and fired six rounds into the Cali boss with bullets hitting his head and abdomen, according to a 1998 article by the Washington Post.
 The assassin was identified as Rafael Angel Uribe Serna and claimed that he killed the Cali Cartel boss because he threatened his family.
 However, Serna’s claims were scripted and Pacho was likely killed by the North Valley Cartel in a revenge plot.

 Pacho Herrera is a rarity in the Narco trade as he was an openly gay man.
-Bustlereports that the real life Pacho Herrera was gay, proud and lived an extravagant lifestyle funded by his billionaire status.
-The details about Pacho’s personal life is based on the reporting of LA Weekly journalist William Rempel, who wrote the book, At the Devil’s Table: The Untold Story of the Insider Who Brought Down the Cali Cartel.
+Bustlereports that the real life Pacho Herrera was gay, proud, and lived an extravagant lifestyle funded by his billionaire status.
+The details about Pacho’s personal life is based on the reporting of LA Weekly journalist William Rempel, who wrote the book At the Devil’s Table: The Untold Story of the Insider Who Brought Down the Cali Cartel.

 Pacho Herrera, cartel de Cali #narcos #netflix pic.twitter.com/NH0UICS11N